Ease into asynchronous work with Slack

 1. Relay response expectations at the channel level

 To prevent siloed information and blockers, your team needs to move away from DMs as much as possible.
 That means using clear, predictable channel names.
-For example, creating a dedicated channel for each project—clearly labeled with the #proj- prefix—makes it easy for colleagues to know where to ask questions … as opposed to DMing the project lead, who might be based overseas and unavailable for many hours.
+For example, creating a dedicated channel for each project – clearly labelled with the #proj- prefix – makes it easy for colleagues to know where to ask questions … as opposed to DMing the project lead, who might be based overseas and unavailable for many hours.

 3. Adopt an emoji-based triage system

-Here at Slack, we use a system of three emoji to rate the priority of a request, and we ask those requesting assistance to place one at the beginning of the post.
-This way, everyone in a channel knows which requests are truly urgent and which can wait until just the right folks are available.
+Here at Slack, we use a system of three emoji to rate the priority of a request, and we ask those requesting assistance to place one at the beginning of their post.
+This way, everyone in a channel knows which requests are truly urgent and which can wait until just the right people are available.

-The response times associated with each emoji will likely vary from team to team, so be sure to pin a document explaining them or wedge definitions into the channel purpose.
+The response times associated with each emoji will likely vary from team to team, so make sure that you pin a document explaining them or wedge definitions into the channel purpose.

-With flexible schedules and worldwide collaboration increasing, asynchronous collaboration will only grow in importance—and that can be a good thing.
-By customizing how you and your team use Slack, you can move work forward when you’re on the clock and feel confident that your teammates have things covered when you’re off it.
+With flexible schedules and worldwide collaboration increasing, asynchronous collaboration will only grow in importance – and that can be a good thing.
+By customising how you and your team use Slack, you can move work forwards when you’re on the clock and feel confident that your teammates have things covered when you’re off it.